🏠 Whinself on Home Assistant

 Step 6: Test sending messages

-You can test sending messages with curl
+You can test sending messages with curl:

 curl -X POST http://[YOUR_HA_IP]:[PORT]/wspout \